 Having read (researched) over 600 social-psychology books*—some over 900 pages long, with small print (and someone left all the pictures out), to where I could argue in their defense (which I will not, since they are wrong)—I have lectured in liberal universities, explaining the evils of dialectic 'reasoning' (the dialogue process being used to determine right from wrong) only to have the professors (liberal professors at that) tell their students they could not "refute a word" I said.

-More than likely "conservatives" will not read the following article or issue because it requires them to "think" (having to do more important things, like moving lumber from the front yard to back and then back to the front yard again or washing dishes over again coming to their mind, justifying their escape).
-Likewise "liberals" will not read it because it "hurts" their "feelings" (they might have to admit that they are "wrong," and, having to repent, face group rejection).
+More than likely "conservatives" will not read the following article or issue because it requires them to "think" (having to do more important things, like moving lumber from the front yard to back and then back to the front yard again or washing dishes over again coming to their mind, justifying their escape, it is painful/grievous to read this stuff).
+Likewise "liberals" will not read it because it "hurts" their "feelings" (they might have to admit they are "wrong," and, having to repent, face group rejection).
 In either case, as the saying goes "ignorance is bliss"—until it comes home to roost, i.e., costs you your life, or someone else you love their life.
 "The whole discussion becomes species-wide, One World, at least so far as the guiding goal is concerned.
 To get to that goal is politics & is in time and space & will take a long time & cost much blood."
-(Abraham Maslow, The Journals of Abraham Maslow) What might "seem" to be someone else's problem right now, in the end will become yours or someone else you love, theirs.
+(Abraham Maslow, The Journals of Abraham Maslow) What might "seem" to be someone else's problem right now, in the end will become your problem or someone else's, who you love, problem.

 "For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; And they shall turn away their ears from the truth, and shall be turned unto fables."
 2 Timothy 4:3, 4